idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 }
 ```

-First, what should we specify as the `plugin` parameter type?
+First, what should we specify as the `plugin` parameter type, so it basically means "any implementation whatsoever"?
+Like in dynamic typing, there you might have a reference to "any object".
 [Any](https://doc.rust-lang.org/std/any/index.html) ideas?

 ### Any